< Back to all blogs

 A Day To Day Life Of A Logistics Account executive

 A truckload logistics account executive’s daily responsibilities include continual and frequent communication and updates with carriers and customers.
-A truckload account executive begins each day by reviewing recent shipments and compiling a list of all orders presently being transported.
+A semi truck load account executive begins each day by reviewing recent shipments and compiling a list of all orders presently being transported.
 They’ll see what’s in transit, what’s going to be delivered that day, and what’s going to be picked up that day.
 This is known as tracking and tracing.

 The logistics account executive will next contact the carrier agents to obtain updates on each order and then contact the customers to inform them of the changes and see if the consumer requires any more services.
 Finally, they will follow up with the carriers based on their supplied times to confirm they are in the correct area.